Taylor-Wise/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Using .forEach will alter the original array, whereas using .map will return a new copy of the array.

 2. What is the difference between a function and a method?

+A method is basically a function, however it is associated with an object.
+Where as a normal function is not.

 3. What is closure?

+A function and its lexical environment.

 4. Describe the four rules of the 'this' keyword.

+Window binding this is the global object, no declared object.
+Implicit binding, where this points to the object on which the function is called.
+Explicit binding, by using explicit binding you can set this to point to a specific value using call, apply, or bind.
+‘new’ binding, by using the new keyword you create a new object, the ‘this’ keyword points to it.

 5. Why do we need super() in an extended class?

+It is used to reference the parent class.
+Which in turn accesses the parent constructor along with all its properties and methods.

 ## Project Set up